Beyond the Crowds: A Sacred Blessing and Hidden Tea Ceremony in Asakusa

 - 3 min read

-This happened recently to me in Asakusa, an area of Tokyo that is most tourists' first stop on arrival, the hustle and bustle of the long street of shops selling trinkets, food, and souvenirs that lead to the great Senso-ji.
-It is an iconic image and one that most will be familiar with, even if they have not been to Japan.
+This happened to me recently in Asakusa, an area of Tokyo that is typically tourists' first stop upon arrival.
+The hustle and bustle of the long street filled with shops selling trinkets, food, and souvenirs lead to the great Senso-ji.
+It is an iconic scene, one many will recognize, even if they have never been to Japan.

 Stepping Beyond the Asakusa Everyone Knows

-I’ve always liked Asakusa; there are some great spots around the main area, and as much as it is completely overrun with tourists, there are still a few hidden gems in and about the town.
-From the little Yatai-style izakayas that line Hoppy Street to the historical back alleys of Yoshiwara (the old red light district), there is a lot to see outside of that one main street.
+I’ve always liked Asakusa.
+There are some great spots around the main area.
+Although it’s completely overrun with tourists, a few hidden gems remain tucked away in and about the town.
+From the charming Yatai-style izakayas on Hoppy Street to the historical back alleys of Yoshiwara (the old red light district), there is much to see outside that one main street.

-I never thought, though, that there would be not just more but a whole other underneath to one of Tokyo’s most iconic neighborhoods.
+However, I never thought there would be not just more but a whole other side to one of Tokyo’s most iconic neighborhoods.

-So when we at Untold Japan were given the opportunity to meet a gentleman who could be described as the "Chairman of the Asakusa Appreciation Society”, I was excited to see what would be on offer.
+So when we at Untold Japan were given the opportunity to meet a gentleman, who could be described as the "Chairman of the Asakusa Appreciation Society," I was excited about what would be revealed.

 A Personal Temple Blessing at Asakusa Shrine

-Guided by the priest, I was led in a prayer for the growth and success of our company.
-It was an honor to be part of such an experience firsthand, and although I am not religious, the spirituality and warmth of being there was something else.
-The ritual ended, and I was given a small charm, and I left feeling blessed, clean, and invigorated.
+Guided by the priest, I participated in a prayer for the growth and success of our company.
+It was an honor to be part of such an experience.
+Although I am not religious, the spirituality and warmth of being there were extraordinary.
+After the ritual concluded, I received a small charm.
+I left feeling blessed, clean, and invigorated.

 A Hidden Kimono Store and a Private Tea Ceremony

-From the temple, our guide took us to his Kimono store, located on the 9th floor of a building off the main road in Asakusa—this is not your standard kimono rental place; you will need an attendant to get you in through these doors.
-The store was lined with exquisite fabrics and kimonos, beautiful pieces from traditional to modern patterns, ranging from hundreds to 100s of thousands of dollars.
+From the temple, our guide took us to his kimono store.
+It’s located on the 9th floor of a building off the main road in Asakusa.
+This isn’t your standard kimono rental place.
+You need an attendant to get you in through those doors.
+The store boasted exquisite fabrics and kimonos.
+The pieces ranged from traditional to modern patterns, with prices from hundreds to even tens of thousands of dollars.

-Before we spent time looking through the collection, we were taken into the back where a beautiful Japanese-style room was hidden, and we were offered tea.
-We were given a full tea ceremony.
+Before we browsed through the collection, we were led to the back where a beautiful Japanese-style room was hidden.
+There, we were offered tea and treated to a full tea ceremony.

-Our attendee (a man in his 70s) sat us down one by one and performed a tea ceremony with absolute precision and perfection.
-Drinking matcha from a 300-year-old cup (Raku Porcelain—found in Kyoto) was itself an honor, but it was the trust and respect I felt to be able to experience this whole day that really blew me away.
+Our attendee, a man in his 70s, sat us down one by one.
+He performed the tea ceremony with absolute precision and perfection.
+Drinking matcha from a 300-year-old cup (Raku Porcelain, found in Kyoto) was itself an honor.
+But it was the trust and respect I felt to be able to soak in this whole day that truly moved me.

 Moments You Cannot Simply Buy

-I have lived in Japan for 17 years now, and I am still uncovering the Untold even in places that are well-trodden, behind a door, down an alley, or just turning a corner can take you away from the crowds and into your very own out-of-body, movie-esque experience.
+I have lived in Japan for 17 years now, and I am still uncovering the untold stories, even in places that seem well-trodden.
+Behind a door, down an alley, or just turning a corner can whisk you away from the crowds into an out-of-body, movie-esque experience.

-Asakusa still has secrets left to tell, if you know where to look.
+Asakusa still has secrets left to share, if you know where to look.

 This story is just the beginning.
 Stay tuned as we continue uncovering the hidden sides of Asakusa, from the art of the kimono to an unforgettable private cruise along the Sumida River.